danieledurante/PredProbitGP/Tutorial.md

 )
 ```

 To generate the binary responses at the locations defined above, we first need to **simulate the realizations of the Gaussian process (GP) with mean function and covariance kernel defined in Section 3 of the article**.
-Let us first define a function (`grf_gen`) that performs this task.
+Let us first build a function (`grf_gen`) to perform this task.

 ``` r
 grf_gen <- function(geom, alpha) {